-The IBM Personal System/2 Model 50 is a self-contained, desktop computer system with a keyboard.
+The IBM Personal System/2 Model 70 is a self-contained, desktop computer system with a keyboard.
 It can support two diskette drives and one internal fixed disk drive.

 A system can have either a Type 1 or Type 2 system board.
-The major differences between the system boards are component layout and memory.
-Programs identify the type by reading the model and submodel bytes and BIOS revision code.
-Interrupt hex 15, function code (AH) = hex C0, returns the model and submodel bytes and BIOS revision code.
-The following figure shows these bytes and the system board types.
+The major differences between the system boards are system clock speed, component layout, and memory.
+Programs identify the type by reading the model and submodel bytes.
+Interrupt hex 15, function code (AH) = hex C0, returns the model and submodel bytes.
+The following figure shows these bytes, system board types, and system clock speeds.